AyushUprety/Zenodo-data-exploration/README.md

   - Rows: 68

 ## Acknowledgements
-The data is publically available on [Zenodo website](https://zenodo.org/records/53894#.YMoUpnVKiP9) as well as Kaggle.
+The data was requested from Zenodo website.